NguyenHoaiNam/Setup-Barbican-without-Keystone/command_guideline.md

-#### As we are running Barbican without Keystone, so there will be some options added when running command
+#### As we are running Barbican without Keystone, so there will be some options added when running the commands

 ###### List secret